joshuanh2/Vester-MVP1/v1_proposal.md

 ---
 ---

-Below is an expanded and refined plan that delves deeper into each of the sections you outlined.
-This plan ensures robust External API Integration and Request Management for a system that fetches data from multiple providers (CoinGecko, FRED, Yahoo, etc.), handles high-frequency requests, caches results, and gracefully recovers from failures.
-It also includes suggestions on how to improve or extend each component.

 Below is an **expanded and refined plan** that delves deeper into each of the sections you outlined.
 This plan ensures robust **External API Integration** and **Request Management** for a system that fetches data from multiple providers (CoinGecko, FRED, Yahoo, etc.), handles high-frequency requests, caches results, and gracefully recovers from failures.
 It also includes suggestions on how to improve or extend each component.

 ---